bthate/genocide/docs/index.rst

 STATE OF AFFAIRS
 ================

-“By adding Article 11 to the requirements, the prosecutor is actualy calling it a genocide and is missing the cooperation of the netherlands to arrest it’s own king and stop the kings genocide.” - https://genoclaim.readthedocs.io #ggz #gifpil
+“By adding Article 11 to the requirements, the prosecutor is actualy calling it a genocide and is missing the cooperation of the netherlands to arrest it’s own king and stop the kings genocide.” - https://genocide.readthedocs.io #ggz #gifpil

 CONTACT
 =======

 i am reachable by email:

-Bart Thate (bthate@dds.nl/thatebart@gmail.com) - :ref:`source <source>`
+Bart Thate (bthate@dds.nl/thatebart@gmail.com)

 EVIDENCE
 ########